-Among them, Martin Tilman (Scott Adkins, Expendables 2) is a former champion boxer and IRA fugitive who joined the French Foreign Legion to avoid trial in Britain, although by 1959 he’s still serving a six-month sentence for assaulting a superior officer three years previous.
+Among them, Martin Tilman (Scott Adkins of Expendables 2) is a former champion boxer and IRA fugitive who joined the French Foreign Legion to avoid trial in Britain, although by 1959 he’s still serving a six-month sentence for assaulting a superior officer three years earlier.
 His extended incarceration has more to do with his value to his jailers than his threat to society, however.
-Prison camp commandant Steiner (Vladimir Kulich), a former Nazi SS officer, and his coterie of criminals led by boxer Rastignac (Marko Zaror, Machete Kills) rely on Tilman to generate cash by arranging no-holds-barred fights between Tilman and other prisoners for an audience of eager gamblers.
-It’s been a good run, but when a British operative tracks Tilman down seeking custody so that the Irishman can be tried in the UK, Steiner secretly releases him rather than deal with the disruption to his lucrative operation that would result from a formal investigation.
+Prison camp commandant Steiner (Vladimir Kulich), a former Nazi SS officer, and his coterie of criminals led by boxer Rastignac (Marko Zaror of Machete Kills) rely on Tilman to generate cash by arranging no-holds-barred fights between Tilman and other prisoners for an audience of eager gamblers.
+It’s been a good run, but when a British operative tracks Tilman down seeking custody so that the Irishman can be tried in the U.K., Steiner secretly releases him rather than deal with the disruption to his lucrative operation that would result from a formal investigation.

 Adkins proves more than capable with either tactic and even manages some grunted gallows humor in between his highly efficient jabs and roundhouse kicks.
 It’s not until he faces off against Chilean martial arts specialist Zaror’s sadistic Rastignac that his dominance is ever in doubt.
 Johnson’s stated ambition to create a Savage Dog franchise is affirmed by the film’s conclusion, which should leave plenty of opportunity for Tilman to go on eliminating undesirables and attracting the admiration of grateful innocents.